-Since $\avg{A}$ is representative of any underlying statistical network model (see Appendix \ref{sec:apdx_asymmetric}), we can generalize equations for the SPLD when we do not have access to a given network ensemble $\avg{A}$, but have knowledge of a (possibly inferred) random graph model that treats both edges and node identities as random variables.
-In this section, we first derive analogous equations to Sec. \ref{sec:spd} for the expected degree, SPLD and percolation probabilities in this general setting, which will appear as functions instead of vectors.
-We also define a linear operator corresponding to $\avg{A}$, which will determine key network properties.
+Since $\avg{\mat{A}}$ can encode any underlying statistical network model, we can consider equations for the GLD when we may not have access to the full ensemble average $\avg{\mat{A}}$, but knowledge of a (possibly inferred) statistical network model that treats both edges and node identities as random variables.
+Many widely used network models, from SBMs to RGGs, satisfy this condition.
+We consider a network to be a sparse general random network (SGRN; a special case of SEAN---see later) if it is generated from a network model for which the following assumptions hold. \begin{enumerate} \item \emph{Independent node locations:} Nodes are independently located at some coordinate in a topological node space $V$ based on probability measure $\mu$---whose definition is independent of $n$

+\item \emph{Conditionally independent edges:} Conditioned on the identity of a node pair, the existence of an edge between them is independent of the edge between another node pair, and only depends on their respective locations in $V$ through a connectivity kernel $\nu:V\times V\to[0,1)$:

+\item \emph{Sparsity:} If a node pair has a non-zero connection probability, then it is appropriately small: